Les Dagues Rituelles dans l'Ésotérisme-RELICS

 Purification and Blessing:

-• Some rituals involve the use of the ritual dagger to purify the space or participants.
+• Some rituals involve the use of the ceremonial dagger to purify the space or participants.
 The blade can be passed through air or used to trace purification symbols.

 Personal Representation: